Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Refresh Triggered Computation

 \subsection{Alignment in a Controlled Environment}

 To develop a feasible and efficient solution for the problem of aligning the access requests with the periodic refresh operations, we first make three simplifying assumptions. \emph{i)} We assume that the access pattern of the application is known in advance and it is periodic.
 In other words, the application has an iterative execution flow and, in each iteration, it generates requests in a fixed order. \emph{ii)} The period of the access requests is lower than (or same as) the period of the refreshes.
-This assumption ensures that the retention time (i.e., refresh period) of a DRAM row is not exceeded between two consecutive accesses to the row. \emph{iii)} We assume that the entire working data set of the application is accessed in each iteration.
-In Sections~\ref{subsec:rtt} and~\ref{subsec:paar} we introduce our techniques to handle the cases where these assumptions do \textit{not} hold true.
+This assumption ensures that the refresh period (e.g., 64ms) of a DRAM row is not exceeded between two consecutive accesses to the row. \emph{iii)} We assume that the entire working data set of the application is accessed in each iteration.
+In Sections~\ref{subsec:rtt} and~\ref{subsec:paar}, we introduce our techniques to handle the cases where these assumptions do \textit{not} hold true.

-In the process of making refreshes unnecessary, we first design a scheme that aligns refresh with reads when the three assumptions about the applications access pattern hold.
-In Figure~\ref{fig:aligning_refresh}, we explain how such a scheme works by plotting a timeline of the rows refreshed and accessed during three refresh periods.
+In the process of making refreshes unnecessary, we first design a scheme that aligns refreshes with reads when the three assumptions about the applications access pattern hold.
+In Figure~\ref{fig:aligning_refresh}, we explain how such a scheme works by plotting a timeline of accesses that an application performs and refreshes that the memory controller issues during three refresh periods.
 The refresh requests iterate through rows $r_1$ to $r_4$ in the first two refresh periods.
-Close to the end of the first refresh period, the running application starts to issue access requests to all of these four rows, but in different order.
-In the second period, the refresh operations are still required to ensure data integrity, since, if we eliminate the refresh operations, the time since $r_1$ was last refreshed would exceed the refresh period.
-However, all refresh operations in the third period are redundant, as the access requests already refresh the rows.
-Next, we introduce our techniques to align refreshes and access request when the three assumptions are relaxed.
+Close to the end of the first refresh period, the application starts to issue access requests to all of these four rows, but in different order.
+In the second period, the refresh operations are still required to ensure data integrity because if we eliminate the refresh operations, the time since $r_1$ was last refreshed would exceed the refresh period.
+In contrast, all refresh operations in the third period are redundant as the rows are already refreshed due to the accesses in the same period.
+Next, we introduce our techniques to align refreshes and access request when the three simplifying assumptions are relaxed.